 Amsterdam Chocoa Festival

 Calling all chocolate lovers!
 In the middle of February Amsterdam hosts its very own Chocolate Festival.
 Here you will find over 80 stalls who will teach you about chocolate making, explain the difference between good and bad cocoa, and of course have plenty of tasters for you to try.
-Check out their website to learn more about this event and all the offerings.

 Where to Stay in Amsterdam